 is put in the blood to get clearer pictures.

 MRI scan.
 An MRI uses large magnets, radio waves,

 and a computer to make detailed pictures of the inside of the body.
 This test can

 be used to check the brain and spinal cord.
 Or it may be used if the results of an

 X-ray or CT scan are unclear.

 waves and a computer are used to make pictures of blood vessels, tissues, and

-done to see if cancer cells have reached the bone marrow.
+back of the hip bones.
+This test is done to see if there are cancer cells in the bone

 Pleural or peritoneal fluid sampling.
 Fluid is